The 1066 Trail ©: Bosham and Harold

 Earl Godwin of Wessex, the father of King Harold II lived in Bosham.
 Earl Godwin was a powerful (if not popular) advisor to Edward the Confessor.
 The Earl’s son, Harold, thereafter became the 2nd Earl Godwin, Earl of Wessex and Lord of the Manor of Bosham.
 But until relatively recently, the precise whereabouts of the Godwin home was unknown.

-In 2006, excavations by West Sussex Archaeology uncovered a late Saxon latrine, and more recent research (as part of a project called Where The Power Lies) revealed this was highly likely to have been part of a high-status house predating the Norman Conquest.
-The research also focused on Bosham Manor House (just north east of the church) and confirmed that the manor was built upon an early enclosure with what may have been a bridge or causeway to the church.
-It is now beleived that this was the site of Harold’s home.
+In 2006, excavations by West Sussex Archaeology uncovered a late Saxon latrine, and more recent research (as part of a project called Where The Power Lies) revealed this was highly likely to have been part of a high-status house predating the Norman conquest.
+The research focused on Bosham Manor House (just north east of the church) and confirmed that the manor was built upon an early enclosure with what may have been a bridge or causeway to the church.
+It is now believed that this was the site of Harold’s home.

 The Bayeux Tapestry and the Chronicles